Aaryanmb/free_courses/README.md

-Find courses from across the web which aid in a better noesis of technical topics How to CONTRIBUTE To this repo?
+Find courses from Sololearn which aid in a better noesis of technical topics How to CONTRIBUTE To this repo?

-Search about the topics or domain in Sololearn which you want to contribute like course topic, provided by, etc
+Search about the topics or domain in which you want to contribute like course topic, provided by, etc

 Take the reference from below and structure your information similar to that .